Quick Doughnuts

 Why is oil temperature important?

-If the oil is too cool, doughnuts absorb grease.
-If it’s too hot, they brown too quickly.
-Aim for 365°F for best results.
+If the oil is too cool, doughnuts absorb excess grease.
+If too hot, they brown too quickly on the outside while staying raw inside.
+365°F gives the best results.

 How should I store leftover doughnuts?

-These are best eaten fresh.
-If needed, store airtight for one day at room temperature or freeze unfrosted doughnuts.
+These are best eaten fresh the same day.
+Store airtight at room temperature for one day or freeze unfrosted doughnuts.

 Search the Cookbook